 Your treatment will be based on your history and the results of your exam and lab tests.
 Your doctor may prescribe medications to target underlying health problems, such as anemia or irregular thyroid activity.
 Also, he or she may suggest that you eat a well-balanced diet and begin an exercise program.

 What Is Chronic Fatigue Syndrome?

 Chronic fatigue syndrome (CFS), also known as myalgic encephalomyelitis (ME) or ME/CFS, is a condition in which fatigue lasts 6 months or longer and is not related to other diseases or conditions.
 People with CFS experience symptoms that make it hard to do daily tasks like dressing or bathing.
-Along with severe fatigue that doesn’t get better with rest, CFS symptoms can include problems with sleep, memory and concentrating, pain, dizziness, sore throat, and tender lymph nodes.
-Learn more about CFS.
+Also, along with severe fatigue that doesn’t get better with rest, CFS symptoms can include problems with sleep, memory and concentrating, pain, dizziness, sore throat, and tender lymph nodes.

 About The GreenFields Continuing Care Community